 If you don’t like rosés, a chilled white from the region also works quite well.
 You can read more about French wines here.

 Provencal Tomatoes Recipe

 - 1 teaspoon of garlic powder

 - pinch of salt and pepper

 - Cut the tomatoes in half and remove some of the seeds.

-- Place the tomato halves on a lightly oiled dish that can go to the oven.
+- Place the tomato halves face down on a lightly oiled pan and let them cook for 5 minutes.